glanceapp/community-widgets/widgets/qbittorrent-stats-by-danzkigg/README.md

 ### Prerequisites (Required)

-This widget requires you to bypass authentication for your Glances server within qBittorrent's settings.
+This widget requires you to bypass authentication for your Glance dashboard within qBittorrent's settings.
 This allows Glance to securely access the API without needing to handle a complex login process or wrapper.

 1. Open the qBittorrent Web UI.